open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

    }

-Note that we are using the :code:`maxCount` value to keep track of the maximum number if spikes counted in a bin which will then be used to se the plot range.
-We need to update the plot range whenever the window size is updated or the :code:`maxCount` value is updated.
+Note that we are using the :code:`maxCount` value to keep track of the maximum number of spikes counted in a bin, which will then be used to se the plot range.
+We need to update the plot range whenever the window size is updated or the :code:`maxCount` value is updated:

 .. code-block:: c++
    :caption: RateViewerCanvas.h

    private:

-      void updatePlotRange();
+      /** Change the XY range of the spike rate plot */ void updatePlotRange();